yardimli/playground/README.md

-## About Mindful•Enlightenment
+## About Playground

-Mindful•Enlightenment is a web application that allows users to create and share stories in a chat format.
-Users can create stories and add chapters to them.
-Each chapter is a message in a chat.
-Users can also add other users to their stories and allow them to contribute to the story.
-Users can also like and comment on chapters.
+Playground is a application that uses different AI models to write books.
+You can use the application to generate books, stories, and other content.
+You can use OpenRouter or OpenAI or Anthropic to generate content currently.

 ## Contributing

-Thank you for considering contributing to the Mindful•Enlightenment framework!
+Thank you for considering contributing to the Playground framework!
 The contribution guide can be found in the [Laravel documentation](https://mindful-enlightenment.com/contributions).

 ## Code of Conduct

-In order to ensure that the Mindful•Enlightenment community is welcoming to all, please review and abide by the [Code of Conduct](https://mindful-enlightenment.com/docs/contributions#code-of-conduct).
+In order to ensure that the Playground community is welcoming to all, please review and abide by the [Code of Conduct](https://mindful-enlightenment.com/docs/contributions#code-of-conduct).

 ## License

-Chat Story is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Playground is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 #
-#### Mindful•Enlightenment SETUP
+### Playground SETUP

 run `composer install`

+run `composer require pgvector/pgvector`

-Run `php artisan key:generate`
+run `php artisan key:generate`

+edit `the .env file to match your database credentials for boty mysql and postgres`

-Run `php artisan migrate`
+run `php artisan migrate`

-Run `php artisan storage:link`
+run `php artisan storage:link`

-Run `php artisan serve`
+run `php artisan serve`

+run `edit the .env file to include the various AI api keys`

+#
-## Importing Data
+### Importing Data

-Run `php artisan app:import-mindful-csv`
+import the postgres dump manually.